algomo/knowledge-base/docs/docs/widgets/Web Analytics.md

 #### I don't see any events in Google Tag Manager

-Make sure you've enabled the Google Tag Manager tracking option in the widget settings.
+Make sure you've enabled the Google Tag Manager tracking option in the widget settings and the Algomo widget installed on your website.

 ## Google Analytics

 ### Prerequisites

-In order to use Google Analytics tracking, **you need to first have Google Analytics installed on your website.**
+In order to use Google Analytics tracking, **you need to first have Google Analytics installed on your website.** If you don't have Google Analytics installed, you can refer to [this guide](https://support.google.com/analytics/answer/9304153?hl=en) to get started.

-If you don't have Google Analytics installed, you can refer to [this guide](https://support.google.com/analytics/answer/9304153?hl=en) to get started.
+Make sure to also install the Algomo widget on your website.
+Refer to [this guide](./Install%20a%20widget%20to%20your%20website.md) to learn how to do it.

 ### Installation